tanvir-ishraq/Astute-Startups-Insighter-ASI/README.md

 # Astute Startups Insighter (ASI) - A Data Analysis Project

 ## Problem Statement
 The objective of this project is to gather information of Top 1207 Startups and corresponding 500 software engineers from [this website](https://topstartups.io/).
-This was a dynamin website.
-As well as the data placement was also dynamic.
-These features was handled while scraping with selenium.
-Afterwards I implemented data processing to engineer new features for upcoming analysis, and startdardize data such as currency data. etc <br/>
+This was a dynamic website.
+As well as the data placement was also challengingly dynamic in the html structure.
+These facts were handled while scraping with selenium.
+Afterwards, I implemented data processing to engineer new features for upcoming analysis, and standardize data such as currency data. etc. <br/>
 Later we utilized the scraped data providing insights to both investors and job seekers, employees, stakeholders simultaneously( encompassing all workforce & resource level) by applying data science to understand following key points using Tableau Dashboard and data analysis   :

 1. Startup frequency heatmap in a map and bar chart of country frequency (excluding USA for unbiased heatmap)